Careers & Internships

 - Azarius Reda – Meritful

 - Karl Rosaen – RealTimeFarms.com

 - Nick Yang – ChinaRen.com

 While many other LSA majors generally require that you obtain a graduate degree before entering the workforce in your chosen field, you only need a B.S./B.A. in Computer Science for professional level entry into the workforce.
 Ninety percent of our graduates join companies while holding a B.S. alone.

-Our B.S./B.A. graduates have also been accepted into graduate studies at law schools, MBA programs, and computer science programs across the country from MIT to U-M to Berkeley and many in between.
+Our B.S./B.A. graduates have also been accepted into graduate studies at law schools, MBA programs, and computer science programs across the country from MIT to U-M to Berkley and many in between.